-According to the Department of Energy fans consume nearly 80 billion kilowatts of energy per year.
+Fan Maintenance Energy Savings - According to the Department of Energy fans consume nearly 80 billion kilowatts of energy per year.
 Optimizing how fans work functionally in mechanical applications can reduce energy use and save energy dollars for end users.
-Assuming the design engineer selected the proper fan and proper installation in well designed system what can a facility manager do to save energy dollars and increase performance by looking at the fan systems in their building(s)?
+Assuming the design engineer selected the proper fan and proper installation in the well-designed system what can a facility manager do to save energy dollars and increase performance by looking at the fan systems in their building(s)?
 To make a good evaluation you need to look at several different factors in fan operation.

 - Fan Control